JuliaDynamics/ConcurrentSim.jl/docs/src/guides/events.md

 They traverse these states exactly once in that order.
 Events are also tightly bound to time and time causes events to advance their state.

-Initially, events are idle and the function `state` returns `SimJulia.idle`.
+Initially, events are idle and the function `state` returns `Simulvent.idle`.

-If an event gets scheduled at a given time, it is inserted into SimJulia’s event queue.
-The function `state` returns `SimJulia.scheduled`.
+If an event gets scheduled at a given time, it is inserted into Simulvent’s event queue.
+The function `state` returns `Simulvent.scheduled`.

 As long as the event is not processed, you can add callbacks to an event.
 Callbacks are function having an `AbstractEvent` as first parameter.

-An event becomes processed when SimJulia pops it from the event queue and calls all of its callbacks.
+An event becomes processed when Simulvent pops it from the event queue and calls all of its callbacks.
 It is now no longer possible to add callbacks.
-The function `state` returns `SimJulia.processed`.
+The function `state` returns `Simulvent.processed`.

 Events also have a value.
 The value can be set before or when the event is scheduled and can be retrieved via the function `value` or, within a process, by yielding the event (`value = @yield event`).